METS-Programme/ugandaemr-usermanual/upgrading.md

     * openmrs.war
     * openmrs folder
   * Delete all the modules in the directory C:\Application Data\OpenMRS\modules which is where any modules uploaded from the administration interface are stored.
 The modules in this directory override those added to the WAR file
 3. Copy the new WAR file to C:\Program Files\UgandaEMR\apache-tomcat\webapps
+4. If needed run any upgrade SQL scripts
 4. Start Tomcat
 3. Go to the UgandaEMR login link at http://localhost:8081/openmrs/